tarwn/lessthandot-hugo/blogs/content/posts/2009-09-10-move-databases-to-new-server-with-little-1.md

 Instance 3 (The new principle) MYNEWLAB

-To set up your mirror initially let’s do the following
+To set up your mirror initially let's do the following

 sql
 CREATE DATABASE [NEEDTOMOVE] ON  PRIMARY